tetchel/common/config-files/README.md

 # Configs

-This directory contains the `tsconfig` and `eslintrc` we use for the Red Hat GitHub Actions.
+This directory contains the TypeScript, ESLint and webpack configs we use for the Red Hat GitHub Actions.
 Include these config files when scaffolding a new action that uses TypeScript/JavaScript.

 Refer to the READMEs under the subdirectories for install instructions.